sdw95927/stamanager/README.md

 ## Functions

-* Provide course information with database support, email system, and log-in system.
+* Provide course information with database support.

+* Online E-mail system

+* Log-in system.

 * Enable customers and managers to check the course timing and payment status.